MaoDeMatos/pathfinder-algorithm/README.md

 If there are multiple grids in the file, il will only take the first element.

-You must have a "S" (start) and a "e" (end) in the array of it will display an "invalid file format" error.
+You must have a "s" (start) and a "e" (end) (case insensitive) in the array of it will display an "invalid file format" error.

 If there are multiple starts or end, only the last one of each will be used.